Scale and conformal invariance in rotating interacting few-fermion systems: Introduction

 This paper is structured as follows: Section~\ref{sec:2} discusses the level structure of two-component Fermi gases in a rotating harmonic trap and introduces degenerate perturbation theory.
-Section~\ref{sec:primary} then discusses the spectrum generating conformal symmetry algebra that gives rise to the conformal tower structure shown in Fig.~\ref{fig:2}.
+Section~\ref{sec:primary} then discusses the spectrum-generating conformal symmetry algebra that gives rise to the conformal tower structure shown in Fig.~\ref{fig:2}.
 These predictions for the level structure are then explicitly verified in our numerical calculations presented in Sec.~\ref{sec:IV}.
-Additional predictions for the hyperradial part of the many-body wave function are confirmed using Monte Carlo sampling of our eigenstates that are presented in Sec.~\ref{sec:hyperradial}.
-The paper contains two appendices with a derivation of the center-of-mass and the hyperradial wave functions starting from the operator algebra as well as details of the Monte Carlo sampling.
+Additional predictions for the hyperradial part of the many-body wave function are confirmed using Monte Carlo sampling of our eigenstates and presented in Sec.~\ref{sec:hyperradial}.
+The paper contains two Appendixes with a derivation of the center-of-mass and the hyperradial wave functions starting from the operator algebra as well as details of the Monte Carlo sampling.